Types of Schools in Boston

-Also known simply as “charter schools,” there are 16 Commonwealth charter school campuses in Boston.
+Also known simply as “charter schools,” there are 16 Commonwealth charter public school campuses in Boston.
 These schools are free and open to the public.
 Interested students can apply to any or all 16 charter schools at the same time via the Boston Public Charter School application.
-Placement into these charter schools is determined by lottery.
+Placement into these charter schools is determined by lottery at each school.

 Visit our charter schools Resource Guide to learn more.

 - Click here to view our School Profiles for Commonwealth Charter Schools with our School Finder Tool.